Cardillo

 We’d all like a bit more space around the house.
 We’re not talking Changing Rooms-style wall hangings and naff trompe l’oeil—we mean golf club-swinging, echo-inducing caverns that make you wish you’d mastered acrobatic gymnastics whenever you walk into them.

-ShortList, no. 52, London, Oct.
-2008, p.
-6. (en)
+ShortList, no. 52, London, October 2008, p.
+6. (en, it)

 Flamenco and architecture